-Suspect in Michigan airport stabbing to make court appearance
+Suspect in Michigan airport stabbing to remain in detention

 Ftouhi attempted to buy a gun before the attack, but was unable to do so, the FBI said.

 FBI officials declined to provide details on where Ftouhi attempted to buy the gun or what type of gun he tried to purchase.
-The 12-inch, serrated knife Ftouhi used in the attack was bought in the United States.
+The 12-inch (30.5 cm), serrated knife Ftouhi used in the attack was bought in the United States.

-(Additional reporting and writing by Timothy Mclaughlin in Chicago; Editing by Andrew Hay)
+Additional reporting and writing by Timothy Mclaughlin in Chicago; Editing by Andrew Hay and Matthew Lewis